-Our curriculum's foundational base is derived from Assessment, Evaluation and Programming System (AEPS) and World of Wonders coupled with Kristie Pretti-Frontczak's Big Ideas and alignment to the Ohio Early Learning and Development Standards.
+Our curriculum's foundational base is derived from Assessment, Evaluation and Programming System (AEPS) and Scholastic Pre K On My Way and alignment to the Ohio Early Learning and Development Standards.
 These form our blueprint for planning and implementing a developmentally appropriate program based on theory and research.
 We use this program as a guide in developing the structure of our day, which includes a balance of quiet/active, small/ large group, and child-initiated/teacher-directed activities.
 What remains consistent is our philosophy and decision making structure and our knowledge of how and what children learn, the importance of the learning environment, and the role of the teacher and family.
 This research-based curriculum also focuses on several interest areas (learning centers), such as blocks, dramatic play, toys & games, art, library, discovery, sand & water, music & movement, cooking, computers, and outdoors.
 These centers are incorporated into our daily schedule and meet children's developmental needs so that they may become independent and confident learners.